jnpuskar/RocaCmTest/README.md

 The most common scenarion is executing the test by double-clicking the RocaCmTest.exe.
 This results in testing the user & system certificate stores.
 Since we optimize user experience for this scenario the console window will remain opened till <ENTER> is pressed.

+Note that during phase 2 all certificates are analyzed.
+This means that you can also use it to evaluate your smart card against this issue!

 After the tool is done a result is displayed with issues in red and warnings in yellow.

 Requirements: .NET 4 is required.